Significant Accounting Policies

 Historical cost convention

-The financial statements have been prepared on a historical cost basis, except certain financial assets and liabilities are measured at fair value."
+The financial statements have been prepared on a historical cost basis, except certain financial assets and liabilities are measured at fair value.

 Current non-current classification

-All assets and liabilities have been classified as current or non-current as per the Company’s normal operating cycle (twelve months) and
+All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle (twelve months) and other criteria set out in the Division II of Schedule III to the Act.

 Rounding of amounts